Australian orchard owner fears for family farm as flood waters rise

-SACKVILLE, Australia, March 23 (Reuters) - At Ken Anderson’s orchard near the banks of the Hawkesbury River in the outer Sydney suburb of Sackville, another few inches of flood water could spell the end for much of this season’s orange and mandarin harvest - and possibly the trees as well.
+SACKVILLE, Australia (Reuters) - At Ken Anderson’s orchard near the banks of the Hawkesbury River in the outer Sydney suburb of Sackville, another few inches of flood water could spell the end for much of this season’s orange and mandarin harvest - and possibly the trees as well.

 As torrential rains pummel Australia’s east, causing the worst floods in half a century, those living near major river systems are suffering the most, with homes, roads and livestock being washed away.